Multiple Blow-Up Phenomena for $Q$-Curvature in High Dimensions: Introduction

 As observed in \cite{MR3509928}, a strict inequality may occur in general, due to the fourth-order nature of the Paneitz operator.
 By standard elliptic theory, we have $Y_4(M,g) > 0$ if and only if the first eigenvalue $\lambda_1(P_g)$ is positive, that is, if and only if $P_g$ is positive definite.
 When the Yamabe invariant $Y(M,g)$ is positive, the authors of \cite{MR3509928} introduced another conformal invariant, denoted by $Y_4^*(M,g)$, and defined by

 Clearly, $Y_4(M,g)\leq Y_4^+(M,g)\leq Y_4^*(M,g)$.

 The main result in \cite{MR3509928} states that on any closed Riemannian manifold $(M,g)$ of dimension at least $6$, if $Y(M,g) > 0$ and $Y_4^*(M,g) > 0$, then there exists a metric within the conformal class of $g$ whose scalar curvature and $Q$-curvature are both positive.
-In particular, they obtained a positive solution to \eqref{eq105} with constant $\lambda > 0$, and showed that in this case
+In particular, they obtained a positive solution to \eqref{eq105} with constant $\lambda > 0$, and showed that in this case $Y_4(M,g) = Y_4^{+}(M,g) = Y_4^{*}(M,g)$.
 The method applied in \cite{MR3509928} is the method of continuity, and the restriction on the dimension appears in both the open and closed parts of the argument.
 It is expected that this result should hold in dimension $5$, however, to the best of our knowledge, this remains an open question.

 At this point, it is important to highlight that the results obtained in \cite{MR3509928,MR3420504} play a crucial role in our argument, particularly due to the fourth-order nature of the problem.
 We use the former to conformally deform the background metric to one with positive scalar curvature and positive $Q$-curvature, while the maximum principle established by Gursky and Malchiodi~\cite{MR3420504} is employed to guarantee the positivity of the resulting solution.